Lasmiditan

 Lasmiditan, sold under the brand name Reyvow, is a medication used to treat migraines.
 It is not useful for prevention.
 The drug is taken by mouth.

 Common side effects include sleepiness, dizziness, tiredness, and numbness.

 Lasmiditan was approved in the United States in October 2019 and became available in February 2020.
 It was developed by Eli Lilly.
 The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.
 Lasmiditan is a Schedule V controlled substance in the United States.

+In August 2026, the FDA withdrew approval of Reyvow at the request of Eli Lilly after the company notified the agency that the drug was no longer marketed.

 Medical uses

 Lasmiditan is used for the acute (active but short-term) treatment of migraine with or without aura (a sensory phenomenon or visual disturbance) in adults.
 It is not indicated for migraine prevention.

 Adverse effects

 There is a risk of driving impairment while taking lasmiditan.
 People are advised not to drive or operate machinery for at least eight hours after taking lasmiditan, even if they feel well enough to do so.
 People who cannot follow this advice are advised not to take lasmiditan.
 The drug causes central nervous system (CNS) depression, including dizziness and sedation.
 It should be used with caution if taken in combination with alcohol or other CNS depressants.